syalumaglineceline-crypto/multilingual-property-rag-assistant/README.md

 2. Chunks are converted into multilingual vector embeddings.
 3. Embeddings are stored in a persistent Chroma vector database.
 4. A user question is embedded using the same multilingual model.
-5. Semantically relevant passages are retrieved.
+5. Semantically relevant candidate passages are retrieved.
+6. A multilingual cross-encoder reranks the retrieved candidates.
-6. Retrieved passages are supplied to an LLM using a source-grounded prompt.
+7. The highest-ranked passages are supplied to an LLM using a source-grounded prompt.
-7. The system generates an answer with inline source references.
+8. The system generates an answer with inline source references.
-8. Retrieved evidence is displayed alongside the answer for traceability.
+9. Retrieved evidence is displayed alongside the answer for traceability.

 The multilingual design allows questions written in different languages to retrieve relevant information from primarily English-language source documents.